vivek1833/Notes-DSA/System Design/HLD/Problems/README.md

 | [Slack](./34_Slack/README.md)                                       | Messaging with channels, bots, integrations                    | Hard       | Real-time Messaging, Bot Framework, Integrations        |
 | [Multiplayer Game Backend](./35_Multiplayer_Game_Backend/README.md) | Real-time communication and state sync                         | Very Hard  | Game State Management, Real-time Communication, Latency |

-## 🎯 How to Use This Repository

-### For Learning

-1. Start with foundational concepts in the parent directory
-2. Choose problems based on your experience level (Easy → Medium → Hard → Very Hard)
-3. Read the problem description and requirements
-4. Study the system design solution
-5. Practice implementing key components

-### For Interview Preparation

-1. Practice drawing system diagrams for each problem
-2. Focus on scalability, availability, and consistency trade-offs
-3. Understand the key technologies and algorithms mentioned
-4. Practice explaining your design decisions clearly

-### For Implementation

-1. Each problem includes implementation guidelines
-2. Start with a basic MVP and iterate
-3. Focus on core functionality first, then add advanced features
-4. Consider using cloud services for scalability

-## 📊 Difficulty Levels

-- **Easy**: Basic system design concepts, suitable for beginners
-- **Medium**: Moderate complexity, requires understanding of distributed systems
-- **Hard**: Complex systems, requires deep knowledge of scalability and performance
-- **Very Hard**: Enterprise-level systems, requires expertise in multiple domains

 ## 🛠️ Key Technologies Covered